Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 § 20002.
 Duty where property damaged, Hit and Run:

-vehicles, shall immediately stop the vehicle at the nearest location that will not impede traffic or
+including vehicles, shall immediately stop the vehicle at the nearest location that will not impede traffic

 subdivision does not affect the question of fault.
 The driver shall also immediately do either of the